-Grades 10-11-12, Prerequisite: 380 Basic Design [and 383 Drawing beginning with the class of 2022]
+Grades 10-11-12, Prerequisite: 380 Basic Design

 Painting builds on knowledge of color theory and composition.
 It is helpful to have drawing experience prior to taking painting.
 Students explore watercolor and acrylic characteristics, techniques, and materials.
 These experiences are reinforced with related studies from the masters.